Advance-fee scam: Consequences

 In addition to the financial cost, many victims also suffer a severe emotional and psychological cost, such as losing their ability to trust people.
 One man from Cambridgeshire, UK burnt himself to death with petrol after realizing that the $1.2 million "internet lottery" that he had won was actually a scam.
-In 2007 a Chinese student at the University of Nottingham killed herself after she discovered that she had fallen for a similar lottery scam.
+In 2007, a Chinese student at the University of Nottingham killed herself after she discovered that she had fallen for a similar lottery scam.

 Other victims lose wealth and friends, become estranged from family members, deceive partners, get divorced, or commit criminal offenses in the process of either fulfilling their "obligations" to the scammers or obtaining more money.
 In 2008, an Oregon woman lost $400,000 to a Nigerian advance-fee fraud scam, after an email told her she had inherited money from her long-lost grandfather.
 Her curiosity was piqued because she actually had a grandfather with whom her family had lost touch, and whose initials matched those given in the email.
 She sent hundreds of thousands of dollars over a period of more than two years, despite her family, bank staff and law enforcement officials all urging her to stop.
 The elderly are particularly susceptible to online scams such as this, as they typically come from a generation that was more trusting, and are often too proud to report the fraud.
 They also may be concerned that relatives might see it as a sign of declining mental capacity, and they are afraid to lose their independence.

-Victims can be enticed to borrow or embezzle money to pay the advance fees, believing that they will shortly be paid a much larger sum and be able to refund what they misappropriated.
+Victims can be enticed to borrow or embezzle money to pay the advance fees, believing that they will shortly be paid a much larger sum and be able to refund what they had misappropriated.
 Crimes committed by victims include credit-card fraud, check kiting, and embezzlement.
-San Diego-based businessman James Adler lost over $5 million in a Nigeria-based advance-fee scam.
+San Diego–based businessman James Adler lost over $5 million in a Nigeria-based advance-fee scam.
 While a court affirmed that various Nigerian government officials (including a governor of the Central Bank of Nigeria) were directly or indirectly involved, and that Nigerian government officials could be sued in U.S. courts under the "commercial activity" exception to the Foreign Sovereign Immunities Act, Adler was unable to get his money back due to the doctrine of unclean hands because he had knowingly entered into a contract that was illegal.